Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/pre-requisites/index.md

 To get ready to make your tooling installation folders you can do the following commands.

 You can also make your own system, but most tutoriels here will suppose you have made the following and that you are using a bash based terminal.
+(Unix or Windows with WSL2)

 How to update your tooling will be added in the installation tutorial of the tools.